 So I researched…

 Long story short, I found out about the beauty of blogging.
 In the past blogs were considered to be simple.
-First blog was created in 1994 by a student Justin Hall.
-Later on Blogger was created by Evan Williams who brought blogging to life and its form we have today.
+The first blog was created in 1994 by a student Justin Hall.
+Later on, Blogger was created by Evan Williams who brought blogging to life and its form we have today.

 I’m a very fit guy.
 Fitness and dancing are my passion.
 “M” is my dance partner.
 We love Latin-ballroom but since her mental illness, we didn’t have a chance to dance.
 Furthermore, I couldn’t go to the gym as often as I wished to.

-Having daily job I was away from my wife.
+Having a daily job I was away from my wife.
 She felt lonely and her depression progressed to worse.
 She became suicidal.
-Last thing on my mind was going to the gym or dance.
+The last thing on my mind was going to the gym or dance.
 I stopped doing what I loved.
 That wasn’t good for me.